 - (1) Duty to Apply.
-For each Part 70 source, the owner or operator shall submit to the Tribe a timely and complete written permit application in accordance with this code. - (2) Timely Application.
+For each Part 70 source, the owner or operator shall submit to the Tribe a timely and complete permit application in accordance with this code. - (2) Timely Application.
 Consistent with 40 CFR 70.5(a)(1), a timely application for a source applying for an operating permit is: - (a) For Part 70 sources that commence operation after Part 70 program approval by USEPA Region VIII, one that is submitted within one year after the source commences operation as a Part 70 source; - (b) For renewal applications, one that is submitted at least 6 months but not more than 18 months before the date of permit expiration; - (c) For a source subject to the requirements of § 112(g) of the Clean Air Act or required to have a permit under the preconstruction review program under Part C or D of title I of the Act after Part 70 program approval by USEPA Region VIII, one that is submitted within one year of commencing operation.
-Where an existing part 70 permit would prohibit such construction or change in operation, the source must obtain a permit revision before commencing operation; - (d) For a Part 70 source that is in operation on or before Part 70 program approval by USEPA Region VIII and does not have a Part 71 permit, one that is submitted within one year after such program approval in accordance with the schedule set forth in Tribe's Transition Plan; - (e) For a source that has an existing Part 71 permit at the time of Part 70 program approval by USEPA Region VIII, within 4, 8, or 12 months as specifically designated per source in the Tribe's approved transition plan, notice of which transition plan will be provided by the Tribe to such sources.
+Where an existing part 70 permit would prohibit such construction or change in operation, the source must obtain a permit revision before commencing operation; - (d) The permittee shall notify the Tribe of an initial or revised New Source Review (NSR) permit, that is not issued by the Tribe, within thirty (30) calendar days of the effective date of that permit.
+The requirements of the NSR permit shall be incorporated into the operating permit according to the administrative permit revision process in RAC § 2-111(2) unless additional applicable requirements are triggered by the change in which case a permit revision application must be submitted according to the minor permit revision process in RAC § 2-111(3) or the significant permit revision process in RAC § 2-111(4).
+Permit applications are to be submitted according to the timelines established in RAC § 2-106(2).